-If there is a time when you have a chronic health care need or an episode of care that affects your health status, the MCOs will assign a case manager to assist in coordinating your care.
-Case managers are nurses or licensed social workers trained to work with your providers to ensure your health care needs are being met.
-Communication with your case manager is important in order for them to help develop and implement a person centered plan of care.
+If there is a time when you have a chronic health care need or an episode of care that affects your health status, the MCO will assign a case manager to assist in coordinating your care.
+Case managers are nurses or licensed social workers trained to work with your providers to ensure that your health care needs are being met.
+Communication with your case manager is important in order for them to help develop and implement a person-centered plan of care.
 Case managers will work with you over the phone or may provide case management in-person.

-H. Care for Women During Pregnancy and Two Months After Delivery
+H. Care for Members During Pregnancy and One Year After Delivery

-When you are pregnant or suspect you are pregnant it is very important that you call the MCO.
-They will help you get prenatal care (care women receive during pregnancy).
-Prenatal care consists of regular check-ups with an obstetrician (OB doctor) or certified nurse midwife to monitor your health and the health of your unborn baby.
+When you are pregnant or suspect you are pregnant, it is very important that you call the MCO.
+They will help you get prenatal care (care members receive during pregnancy).
+Prenatal care consists of regular checkups with an ob-gyn or certified nurse-midwife to monitor your health and the health of your unborn baby.

-If you are pregnant the MCO will assist you in scheduling an appointment for prenatal care within 10 days of your request.
-If you already started prenatal care before you enrolled in the MCO, you may be able to keep seeing the same prenatal care provider through your pregnancy, delivery, and for two months after the baby is born.
+If you are pregnant, the MCO will assist you in scheduling an appointment for prenatal care within 10 days of your request.
+If you already started prenatal care before you enrolled in the MCO, you may be able to keep seeing the same prenatal care provider through your pregnancy and delivery, and for one year after the baby is born.

 The MCO may also connect you with a case manager.
-The case manager will work with you and your prenatal care provider to help you get necessary services, education and support.
+The case manager will work with you and your prenatal care provider to help you get necessary services, education, and support.
 If you have other health problems or were pregnant before and had health problems, the MCO will offer extra help.

 The State will automatically enroll your newborn in your MCO.
-If you qualified for Medicaid because you were pregnant your Medicaid and HealthChoice coverage will end two months after delivery.
+If you qualified for Medicaid because you were pregnant, your Medicaid and HealthChoice coverage will end one year after delivery.

-If you have questions call the Help Line for Pregnant Women (800-456-8900) or MCO Member Services.
-For additional information see Special Services for Pregnant Women (7.1.) and Attachment I.
+If you have questions, call the Help Line for Pregnant Members (800-456-8900) or MCO Member Services.
+For additional information, see Special Services for Pregnant Members (7.1) and Attachment D.